deadlyvipers/dojo_rules/dojo_rules.md

 * Respect your opponents
 * Most Sensei's should be respected
 * Changes by urchy
-* changes to pull request
+* Cchanges to pull request